Alireza-Mahinparvar/CMPE130_Project/README.md

 Soloution Description:
-For our project we decided to implement a chaining hash table, min-heap, max heap and BST based on nodes that contain the name of the country and the number of cases it has.
+For our project we decided to implement a chaining hash table, min-heap, max heap based on nodes that contain the name of the country and the number of cases it has.
 We are going to use the hash table to be able to find the number of cases when the name of a country is input, the min-heap to print the list of countries cases Alphabetically, max heap to print the list of countries based on the number of cases and the binary search tree to find the country by the number of cases.
 Complexity Analysis: